5c077m4n/http-responder/readme.md

 1. `status`: the same as 'statusCode' - for compability.

+2. `statusDesc` - the default text for the given status code.

-2. `payload`: holds only a pretty version of the error (ie, no stack), so no sensitive information will be leaked.
+3. `payload`: holds only a pretty version of the error (ie, no stack), so no sensitive information will be leaked, including:

-3. `isRespError: boolean`: a boolean saying if the object is of type HttpResponder.
+	1. `statusCode` - the original status code.

+	2. `statusDesc` - the default status description.

+	3. `message` - the given message.

+	4. `data` - the given data.

+4. All other nodejs's `Error` object properties.

 Methods: